websanco/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference/widget-scoped-search-configuration.md

 ## Search Widgets

+For dedicated coverage of the search widgets, see [Search Pages and Widgets](../getting-started/search-overview.md#search-pages-and-widgets).

 **Search Results**: Configure how search results are displayed.
 Read [Displaying Search Results](../search-pages-and-widgets/search-results/configuring-the-search-results-widget.md#displaying-search-results) for more information.

 **Search Bar**: Configure the behavior of how search keywords are processed.
 See [Configuring the Search Bar](../getting-started/searching-for-content.md#configuring-the-search-bar) for more information.